 If you are building your budget in our Event Budget Template, now is a good time to head to the expenses tab and fill in the section on Decorations costs.

 Step 6 - Estimate your Other Event Costs

-Other sounds a bit boring, but in many cases, you have event-related costs associated with consulting, licenses, insurance, and permits.
+In many cases, you have event-related costs associated with consulting, licenses, insurance, and permits.
 To determine these costs, please consider the following:

 - Are you hiring an event consultant?
 You need to factor that cost in somewhere.
 If it is a fixed cost, this is easy.
 If it is a per-hour cost, then you will want to estimate the number of hours needed and budget for it.

 - Do you need any licenses or permits?
 If you are holding a raffle and need a raffle license, include that cost.
 If you need a permit to serve alcohol, add that in.
-If you need event insurance (we recommend you get it if you need it), then include that.
+If you need event insurance (we recommend you get it if you need it), then calculate that.

-Ok, only 3 buckets of cost to budget for Auction / Fundraising, Promotions, and A/V. Let's dive into the promotions and A/V next.
+Let's dive into the promotions and A/V next.